danielaczarref/JackCompiler/README.md

 ## Computer Engineering
 ## Subject: Compilers
+## Developed by Daniela Carvalho and André Luiz

 Development of a lexical analyzer in the Python 3 programming language in order to identify, through a code made available by the professor in the Jack language, the language tokens, among them: